Cheetah: Social organisation

+Activity pattern

+The cheetah is mainly diurnal and most active from dawn until noon, with activity tapering off throughout the day and increasing briefly at dusk.
+Its diurnal tendency helps to avoid larger predators in areas where they are sympatric, such as in the Okavango Delta.
+However, daily variations in the temporal activity has been observed and correlate with temperature fluctuations; the cheetahs is more active at dusk during extreme temperatures.
+In areas where the cheetah is the major predator, its activity tends to increase at night, such as in farmlands in Botswana and Namibia, highly arid regions such as the Sahara, where daytime temperatures can reach 43 °C. The lunar cycle can also influence the cheetah's routine, and activity increases on moonlit nights.
+Cheetah groups rest in grassy clearings after dusk, and often inspect their vicinity at observation points such as elevations to check for prey or larger carnivores; even while resting, they take turns at keeping a lookout.

-Home ranges and territories
+Home range

-Unlike many other felids, among cheetahs, females tend to occupy larger areas compared to males.
-Females typically disperse over large areas in pursuit of prey, but they are less nomadic and roam in a smaller area if prey availability in the area is high.
-As such, the size of their home range depends on the distribution of prey in a region.
-In central Namibia, where most prey species are sparsely distributed, home ranges average 554–7063 sqkm, whereas in the woodlands of the Phinda Game Reserve (South Africa), which have plentiful prey, home ranges are 34–157 sqkm in size.
+Female cheetahs tend to use larger home ranges than males.
+Females typically disperse over large areas in pursuit of prey, but are less nomadic and roam in a smaller area if prey availability in the area is high.
+The size of their home range depends on the distribution of prey in a region.
+In central Namibia, where most prey species are sparsely distributed, home ranges are 554–7063 km2, whereas home ranges in the woodlands of Phinda Game Reserve are 34–157 km2 in size.
 Cheetahs can travel long stretches overland in search of food; a study in the Kalahari Desert recorded an average displacement of nearly 11 km every day and walking speeds ranged between 2.5 and 3.8 km/h.

-Males are generally less nomadic than females; often males in coalitions (and sometimes solitary males staying far from coalitions) establish territories.
+Males are generally less nomadic than females; often males in coalitions and sometimes solitary males staying far from coalitions establish home ranges.
 Whether males settle in territories or disperse over large areas forming home ranges depends primarily on the movements of females.
 Territoriality is preferred only if females tend to be more sedentary, which is more feasible in areas with plenty of prey.
 Some males, called floaters, switch between territoriality and nomadism depending on the availability of females.
 A 1987 study showed territoriality depended on the size and age of males and the membership of the coalition.
-The ranges of floaters averaged 777 sqkm in the Serengeti to 1464 sqkm in central Namibia.
-In the Kruger National Park (South Africa) territories were much smaller.
-A coalition of three males occupied a territory measuring 126 sqkm, and the territory of a solitary male measured 195 sqkm.
-When a female enters a territory, the males will surround her; if she tries to escape, the males will bite or snap at her.
+The ranges of floaters averaged 777 km2 in the Serengeti to 1464 km2 in central Namibia.
+Territories in Kruger National Park were much smaller.
+A coalition of three males occupied a territory of 126 km2, and the territory of a solitary male measured 195 km2.
+When a female enters a territory, the males surround her; if she tries to escape, the males bite or snap at her.
 Generally, the female can not escape on her own; the males themselves leave after they lose interest in her.
 They may smell the spot she was sitting or lying on to determine if she was in oestrus.